Hiwonder-docs/ROSOrin/source/docs/1_ROSOrin_User_Manual.md

-## 1.3\.
-Initial Setup and Power-On
+## 1.3 Initial Setup and Power-On

 In this section, you will learn about the startup sequence of the robotic arm and verify the functionality of each module.
 After completing this step, you can proceed to the following chapters to explore app control and wireless controller control.

-### 3.1 Power-On Preparations
+### 1.3.1 Power-On Preparations

-1. **To ensure stable operation, recharge the battery promptly when its voltage drops below 10 V.**
+1. To ensure stable operation, recharge the battery promptly when its voltage drops below 10 V.

-2. **Do not place the robot near the edge of a table to avoid accidental falls and damage.**
+2. Do not place the robot near the edge of a table to avoid accidental falls and damage.

-3. **Always operate the robot on a flat, stable surface.**
+3. Always operate the robot on a flat, stable surface.

-4. **Maintain a safe distance from the robot before powering on to prevent accidental contact with moving parts.**
+4. Maintain a safe distance from the robot before powering on to prevent accidental contact with moving parts.

-5. **Before powering on, ensure that the wiring is correct and the robot is fully charged.
-If the robot doesn't power on, check the wiring of each module.**
+5. Before powering on, ensure that the wiring is correct and the robot is fully charged.
+If the robot doesn't power on, check the wiring of each module.

 <p id ="anther3.2"></p>

-### 3.2 Power-On Status
+### 1.3.2 Power-On Status

 1. Ensure that the robot’s power switch is not turned on.